Skip to main content

 Payroll in Singapore

-- Auto Inclusion Scheme (AIS) for Employment Income: Employers in Singapore may be required to register for the Auto Inclusion Scheme (AIS) through the myTax Portal from the Inland Revenue Authority of Singapore (IRAS).
-AIS facilitates the electronic submission of employment income data to IRAS, automatically including this information in employees’ tax assessments.
-Since the Year of Assessment 2021 (YA2021), employers with six or more employees, or those who receive a “Notice to File Employment Income of Employees Electronically,” must participate in AIS.
-Employers with fewer than six employees may also voluntarily join the scheme.
-Through AIS, employers must submit Form IR8E and its appendices to report employee earnings.
+• Auto Inclusion Scheme (AIS) for Employment Income: Employers in Singapore may be required to register for the Auto Inclusion Scheme (AIS) through the myTax Portal from the Inland Revenue Authority of Singapore (IRAS).
+Since Year of Assessment 2022, employers with 5 or more employees, or those who receive a “Notice to File Employment Income of Employees Electronically,” must participate in AIS.
+Employers with fewer than 5 employees may also voluntarily join the scheme.
+Through AIS, employers submit employment income information electronically to IRAS.

-- Central Provident Fund (CPF) Registration: The CPF is a mandatory savings scheme aimed at securing retirement, housing, and healthcare for Singaporeans and PR employees.
-Employers must register for a CPF Submission Number (CSN) upon hiring Singapore citizens or PR employees to ensure proper CPF payments under the CPF Act.
+• Central Provident Fund (CPF) Registration: The CPF is a mandatory savings scheme aimed at securing retirement, housing, and healthcare for Singaporeans and PR employees.
+Employers must register for a CPF Submission Number upon hiring Singapore citizens or PR employees to ensure proper CPF payments under the CPF Act.

-- Changes in Foreign Worker Levy (FWL) Rates for S Pass Workers: The Foreign Worker Levy (FWL) is required for hiring S Pass workers.
-Since September 2023, the levy for S Pass holders in the Basic/Tier 1 category increased to SGD550 from the previous rate of SGD450.
-This increase in FWL rates results in higher employer costs, while the levy for Tier 2 workers remains unchanged at SGD650.
+• Changes in Foreign Worker Levy (FWL) Rates for S Pass Workers: The Foreign Worker Levy is required for hiring S Pass workers.
+Since 1 September 2025, the levy rate has been harmonised to SGD 650 across all sectors and levy tiers.

-- Auto Inclusion Scheme (AIS) for Employment Income: Employers in Singapore may be required to register for the Auto Inclusion Scheme (AIS) through the myTax Portal from the Inland Revenue Authority of Singapore (IRAS).
-AIS facilitates the electronic submission of employment income data to IRAS, automatically including this information in employees’ tax assessments.
-Since the Year of Assessment 2021 (YA2021), employers with six or more employees, or those who receive a “Notice to File Employment Income of Employees Electronically,” must participate in AIS.
-Employers with fewer than six employees may also voluntarily join the scheme.
-Through AIS, employers must submit Form IR8E and its appendices to report employee earnings.
+• Auto Inclusion Scheme (AIS) for Employment Income: Employers in Singapore may be required to register for the Auto Inclusion Scheme (AIS) through the myTax Portal from the Inland Revenue Authority of Singapore (IRAS).
+Since Year of Assessment 2022, employers with 5 or more employees, or those who receive a “Notice to File Employment Income of Employees Electronically,” must participate in AIS.
+Employers with fewer than 5 employees may also voluntarily join the scheme.
+Through AIS, employers submit employment income information electronically to IRAS.

-- Central Provident Fund (CPF) Registration: The CPF is a mandatory savings scheme aimed at securing retirement, housing, and healthcare for Singaporeans and PR employees.
-Employers must register for a CPF Submission Number (CSN) upon hiring Singapore citizens or PR employees to ensure proper CPF payments under the CPF Act.
+• Central Provident Fund (CPF) Registration: The CPF is a mandatory savings scheme aimed at securing retirement, housing, and healthcare for Singaporeans and PR employees.
+Employers must register for a CPF Submission Number upon hiring Singapore citizens or PR employees to ensure proper CPF payments under the CPF Act.

-- Changes in Foreign Worker Levy (FWL) Rates for S Pass Workers: The Foreign Worker Levy (FWL) is required for hiring S Pass workers.
-Since September 2023, the levy for S Pass holders in the Basic/Tier 1 category increased to SGD550 from the previous rate of SGD450.
-This increase in FWL rates results in higher employer costs, while the levy for Tier 2 workers remains unchanged at SGD650.
+• Changes in Foreign Worker Levy (FWL) Rates for S Pass Workers: The Foreign Worker Levy is required for hiring S Pass workers.
+Since 1 September 2025, the levy rate has been harmonised to SGD 650 across all sectors and levy tiers.

 Payroll Cycle

 Employers are required to disburse salaries at least monthly, or at more frequent intervals if preferred.
-The payment must be completed within 7 days following the conclusion of the salary period, and the failure to do so constitutes an offense.
+Payment must be completed within 7 days after the end of the salary period, and failure to do so is an offense.

-- Coverage Under the Employment Act: The Employment Act covers all employees in Singapore, excluding seafarers, domestic workers, and public officers, who are governed by separate regulations.
-As of the latest amendments, all managers and executives earning more than SGD4,500 monthly are also covered by the Act, ensuring key protections such as minimum leave entitlements, timely salary payments, and safeguards against wrongful dismissal.
+• Coverage Under the Employment Act: The Employment Act covers all employees in Singapore except seafarers, domestic workers, and public officers, who are governed by separate rules.
+Managers and executives are also covered by the Act, but they are not covered by Part IV on hours of work, overtime, and rest days.

-- Enhanced Protections for Non-Workmen: Part IV of the Employment Act provides additional protections to non-workmen earning up to SGD2,600 and workmen earning up to SGD4,500.
-It governs working hours, rest periods, and overtime pay, ensuring fair treatment for lower-wage employees.
+• Enhanced Protections for Part IV Employees: Part IV of the Employment Act provides additional protections to non-workmen earning up to SGD 2,600 basic salary and workmen earning up to SGD 4,500 basic salary.
+It governs working hours, rest periods, and overtime pay.

-- Key Employment Terms (KETs) Documentation: Employers must issue Key Employment Terms (KETs) in writing within 14 days of hiring an employee.
+• Key Employment Terms (KETs) Documentation: Employers must issue Key Employment Terms in writing within 14 days of hiring an employee if the employee is covered and hired for at least 14 days.
 KETs outline important employment details such as job responsibilities, salary, working hours, and leave entitlements.
-This requirement helps prevent misunderstandings and disputes regarding employment conditions.

-- Maintenance of Employment Records: Since April 2016, employers must maintain detailed employment and salary records for all employees covered under the Employment Act.
-These records must be retained for two years for current employees and two years after an employee leaves.
-The records should include identification numbers, salary details, and working hours.
+• Maintenance of Employment Records: Employers must maintain detailed employment and salary records for employees covered under the Employment Act.
+These records must generally be retained for 2 years for current employees and 1 year after an employee leaves.

-- Salary Payment Timelines: Employers must pay salaries at least once a month, with salary payments due within seven days after the end of each salary period.
+• Salary Payment Timelines: Employers must pay salaries at least once a month, with salary payments due within 7 days after the end of each salary period.
 For overtime work, payment must be made within 14 days after the salary period ends.
-For employees who resign or are terminated, final salary payments are due either on the last day of employment or within three working days of termination.

 Minimum Wages

-Singapore does not have a stipulated minimum wage.
-Wages are determined by market demand and supply dynamics.
+Singapore does not have a general statutory minimum wage.
+Wages are generally determined by market conditions, although sector-specific Progressive Wage requirements and Local Qualifying Salary rules may apply in certain situations.

 Mercans’ Payroll Capabilities